-3.A.4.
-MEC Procedure:
+3.A.5.
+Credentials Committee Procedure:

-- (a) The MEC shall review and consider the report prepared by the Chief of Staff and shall make a recommendation. - (b) After determining that an applicant is otherwise qualified for appointment and privileges, the MEC may require the applicant to undergo a physical, mental, and/or behavioral examination by a physician(s) satisfactory to the MEC if there is any question about the applicant's ability to perform the privileges requested and the responsibilities of appointment.
+- (a) The Credentials Committee shall review and consider the report prepared by the relevant department chair and shall make a recommendation. - (b) The Credentials Committee may use the expertise of the department chair or any member of the department, or an outside consultant, if additional information is required regarding the applicant's qualifications. - (c) After determining that an applicant is otherwise qualified for appointment and privileges, the Credentials Committee may require the applicant to undergo a physical, mental, and/or behavioral examination by a physician(s) satisfactory to the Credentials Committee if there is any question about the applicant's ability to perform the privileges requested and the responsibilities of appointment.
 The results of this examination shall be made available to the committee for its consideration.
-Failure of an applicant to undergo an examination within a reasonable time after being requested to do so in writing by the MEC shall be considered a voluntary withdrawal of the application and all processing of the application shall cease.
-The cost of the health assessment will be borne by the applicant. - (c) The MEC may recommend specific conditions on Medical Staff appointment and/or clinical privileges.
+Failure of an applicant to undergo an examination within a reasonable time after being requested to do so in writing by the Credentials Committee shall be considered a voluntary withdrawal of the application and all

+- processing of the application shall cease.
+The cost of the health assessment will be borne by the applicant. - (d) The Credentials Committee may recommend specific conditions on Medical Staff appointment and/or clinical privileges.
 These conditions may relate to behavior (e.g., personal code of conduct) or to clinical issues (e.g., general consultation requirements, appropriate documentation requirements, proctoring, completion of CME requirements).
-The MEC may also recommend that appointment be granted for a period of less than two years in order to permit closer monitoring of an individual's compliance with any conditions.
-Unless these matters involve the specific recommendations set forth in Section 7.A.1(a) of this Policy, such conditions do not entitle an individual to request the procedural rights set forth in Article 7 of this Policy. - (d) If the recommendation of the MEC is to appoint, the recommendation shall be forwarded to the Board, through the CEO, including the findings and recommendation of the Chief of Staff.
-The MEC's recommendation must specifically address the clinical privileges requested by the applicant, which may be qualified by any probationary or other conditions or restrictions relating to such clinical privileges.
+The Credentials Committee may also recommend that appointment be granted for a period of less than two years in order to permit closer monitoring of an individual's compliance with any conditions.
+Unless these matters involve the specific recommendations set forth in Section 7.A.1(a) of this Policy, such conditions do not entitle an individual to request the procedural rights set forth in Article 7 of this Policy.